 Read what doctors at the British Geriatrics Society (BGS) say about COVID-19 vaccination for older people.

-Where would I go to get vaccinated?
+Where do I go to get vaccinated?

 - hospital hubs – for older patients and care staff

-- GP surgeries and community sites – for the over 80s initially
+- GP surgeries and community sites

 - care homes – for residents and staff